Experience your legacy devices like never before.

 A: turdus merula is a tool that allows you to downgrade your iOS/iPadOS device to any version you want, tethered or untethered (A valid SHSH blob is required for untethered downgrades).

-Q: What is SHSH blob?
+Q: What is a SHSH blob?

 A: SHSH blob is a file generated by Apple that signs a specific iOS/iPadOS version.
 It can only be obtained while Apple is still signing that version.
 SHSH blob is required for untethered downgrades and are uniquely tied to each device.